koush/docs.scrypted.app/scrypted-nvr/ai-summaries.md

 ## Setup

-AI Summaries are configured in the `Scrypted Management Console`, under the `Recording` settings for the NVR plugin.
+AI Summaries are configured in the `Scrypted Management Console`, under the `AI Summary` settings for the NVR plugin.
 Set the `AI Provider` to one of the following:

 * **Cloud**: Uses a cloud-based AI provider (OpenAI, Anthropic, or Gemini).
 An API key is required.
 * **Local**: Uses a local AI model running on your Scrypted server.
 Requires the `LLM Plugin` and can use llama.cpp or connect to any OpenAI compatible endpoint.